 The Great Rift Valley is a geographic stretch extending 6000km across the Middle East and Africa from Jordan to Mozambique.

 It is part of an intra-continental ridge system that runs through Kenya from north to south.
-The Valley contains some of the world’s finest lakes, mountains, and plains.
+The Valley contains some of the world’s most beautiful lakes, mountains, and plains.

 Beginning in the remote North, the first of these lakes is Turkana, sometimes known as the Jade Sea.
 It sits in a land more reminiscent of the moon than of planet earth and is home to a range of incredibly resilient life-forms.

-Lake Turkana is the largest desert lake in the world and it supports Africa’s biggest population of Nile crocodiles.
+Lake Turkana is the largest desert lake in the world, and it supports Africa’s most significant population of Nile crocodiles.

-Further South, there are a number of lakes- Baringo, Bogorial, Nakuru, Elementaita and Naivasha.
+Further south, there are several lakes- Baringo, Bogorial, Nakuru, Elementaita and Naivasha.
 These lakes are all unique in their own right and support a staggeringly large portion of Kenya’s wildlife.

-The lakes, and their feeder/outlet rivers, together with a rich volcanic soil are the key to the life of the Great Rift Valley.
+The lakes, and their feeder/outlet rivers, together with fertile volcanic soil, are the key to the life of the Great Rift Valley.

 Mammals abound the Great Rift Valley include lions, leopards, elephants, rhinos, buffaloes, cheetahs, giraffes, antelopes, zebras, and primates ranging from mountain gorillas to chimpanzees.